 These islands are known for their superb coral reef so snorkeling and scuba diving is a must.
 If you like, you can even take scuba diving lessons here.
 If you are lucky enough, you may just spot a black-tipped reef shark or a turtle.
 The giant stone boulders on the beach are sculptured by water and wind over many years.
 The wind can get very strong during the monsoon season and waves are known to lap these shores.
 Perhaps not the best time to visit.

 However, if you want to stay awhile for the diving activities, you will not be disappointed.
 There are a number of dive sites with assorted hard and soft corals sporting an abundance of fish in and around the island.
 Best of all, most of these sites are suitable for almost anyone.
-Snorkeling is the other great activity.
+Snorkelling is another great activity.

-Last but certainly not least are the Japanese Gardens which derived their name from from the hundreds of hard and soft coral formations found around here.
-This site is particularly safe for beginners and most popular for anyone wanting to do a bit of snorkeling.
-For the more experienced diver, there are a number of excellent dive sites between Ko Nang Yuan and Ko Tao
+Last but certainly not least are the Japanese Gardens which derived their name from the hundreds of hard and soft coral formations found around here.
+This site is particularly safe for beginners and most popular for anyone wanting to do a bit of snorkelling.
+For the more experienced diver, there are a number of excellent dive sites between Ko Nang Yuan and Ko Tao.

 Perched on stilts and partly hidden among all the rocks and trees are a few wooden bungalows which form part of the Nangyuan Island Dive Resort.
 This particular island resort establishment also has its accommodation spread over all three of the islands here.

 The middle island is the smallest of the three retreats, parts of which are strewn with large recessed boulders.
 Small as it may be, some of the beaches here offer shade in the form of palm groves.
 The water is deep enough for swimming and snorkelling.
 Part of the reef stretches down towards a horseshoe inlet sprinkled with boulders and plenty of coarse sand.
 It also features hard and soft coral.